isururajakaruna/cymbal-rag-api/README.md

 A comprehensive RAG (Retrieval-Augmented Generation) API built with FastAPI and Google Cloud services, leveraging Vertex AI Vector Search for semantic document retrieval and Google Gemini for response generation.

+## API Documentation

+For detailed API reference, request/response schemas, and examples, see the [API Documentation](docs/API_DOCUMENTATION.md).

 ## Background

 This system is designed to provide intelligent document search and question-answering capabilities by combining: